 - If they become seriously ill or injured

 - If they’re unable to express their wishes, for example after a stroke or if they have Parkinson’s disease or multiple sclerosis

-- If they’re receiving care from multiple specialists and need help managing appointments, prescriptions, and medical records or are having trouble finding and getting access to the physicians they need
+- If they’re receiving care from multiple specialists and need help managing appointments, prescriptions, and medical records or are having trouble finding a new doctor and getting access to the physicians they need

-- If a they’re diagnosed with a cognitive impairment such as dementia or Alzheimer’s disease or a serious mental health condition that may impair judgement and decision-making
+- If they’re diagnosed with a cognitive impairment such as dementia or Alzheimer’s disease or a serious mental health condition that may impair judgment and decision-making

 - If they decide to move into a senior living facility or enter a rehabilitation facility after hospitalization and need help coordinating and completing the needed medical and personal paperwork

 - If they need help figuring out medical bills and insurance coverage and payments

 There are eight documents you’ll need to access your parents’ medical information and related financial information:

 - HIPAA authorization: This allows physicians and other healthcare providers to share information with you.
 If there are certain types of information your parents do not wish to share, they can indicate that on the form.
 You can find generic HIPAA forms online or get one from your primary care physician.

 - Advance directive: An advance directive, which is sometimes also called a living will, outlines what medical care you do and do not want if you are dying or not expected to regain consciousness and under what circumstances these decisions should be applied.
 For example, do your parents want to undergo CPR or defibrillation if their heart stops, be put on a ventilator, or have a feeding tube?
 Your parents can write their own advance directive, get a template from their physician, have a lawyer draw up the document, or get a form from their state’s health department or department on aging.